Philippi, West Virginia: Later history

 Philippi was incorporated by act of the West Virginia Legislature on 1 February 1871.
 The first railroadthe Grafton and Greenbrier, a narrow-gaugearrived at Philippi on 25 January 1884.
 Three years later the line was extended to Belington and in 1891 it became a standard gauge when it was acquired by the B&O. In 1904, citizens passed a bond issue permitting the city to begin generating electricity for the first time by gas.

 In 1901, Broaddus College (founded in 1871 in Winchester, Virginia and later located in Clarksburg, West Virginia) relocated to "Battle Hill", overlooking Philippi.
 In 1932, Broaddus merged with Alderson Academy (itself founded in 1901 in Alderson, West Virginia), whereupon these two Baptist institutions became Alderson–Broaddus College.
-(The institution changed its name to the current "Alderson Broaddus University" in 2013.)
+(The institution changed its name to "Alderson Broaddus University" in 2013, but became defunct in 2023.)

 In 1905 a new Barbour County Courthouse was completed.
 It was designed by J. Charles Fulton in a monumental Romanesque Revival style.
 The building contractor was J.P.
 Conn.

 Rail activity at Philippi peaked in the 1920s when as many as six passenger trains, along with mail and freight, transited the town daily.
 The automobile brought about a decline in the local railroad service, however, and the final passenger train made its last stop in Philippi in 1956.

 Throughout its history, Philippi has suffered from floods because of its proximity to the river and the relatively low elevation of most of the town.
 The most damaging of these came in November 1985.
 The town has since adopted a flood plain management plan.

 On July 31, 2023, the West Virginia Higher Education Policy Commission revoked Alderson Broaddus University's ability to confer degrees after the end of the year, and ordered to it cease admitting students, due to its "rapidly deteriorating financial condition".
 On the same day, the university's board of trustees voted to close the university.